mlc-mlapis/docs/src/documentation/overview/projects-and-services-structure.md

 ::: tab Schema of Zerops Project
 ![Without external access](./images/Zerops-Project-Base-NoAccess.png "Project without external access")
 :::
-::: tab Detail of the Project Core Service
+::: tab Detail of Project Core Service

 Technically, the project balancer is a Layer 3 balancer (establishing connections only on the transport layer, i.e., TCP, UDP).
 An independent **scaling controller** monitors and controls [vertical scaling](/documentation/automatic-scaling/how-automatic-scaling-works.html#vertical-scaling) (vCPU, RAM, Disk) for both project balancer container.
 An independent **repair controller** is then responsible for removing any container that exhibit abnormal behavior and subsequently replacing them with new one.